 Wash the leeks and cut them down to 2 inches below where the green leaves separate from the whole stem.
 Slice the lower stems and bulbs lengthwise in half, then crosswise about ¼-inch thick.
 Rinse thoroughly and drain.
 Melt butter in a heavy soup pot and saute the leeks gently, uncovered, for about 15 minutes.
 Don’t let them brown.
-Add flour and stir well.
-Cook at very low heat for 10 minutes more, stirring occasionally.
+Add another tablespoon of butter if needed.

 Meanwhile, in a large saucepan combine chicken stock, salt, and pepper.
 Bring to a boil, turn down the heat, and ladle 1 cup of the stock into the leek-and-flour mixture in the soup pot.
 Mix well.
 Add 2 cups milk to the leek mixture.
 Cook the mixture gently, stirring often, for another 10 minutes.
 Turn off the heat.
 Bring the remaining chicken stock to a boil, add the vermicelli, and cook for about 5 minutes, until the vermicelli is soft.
 Add the stock and vermicelli to the soup pot, and heat through.